Feedback Survey Policy

 4.31 In exceptional circumstances, the CDO may grant a request for a paper-based SFS.
 A poor response rate in a prior online survey is not a valid reason for paper-based distribution.
 The provisions outlined in this policy and the procedure apply for paper-based surveys where approved.
 Paper-based SFL-FS are not permitted.

 4.32 The CDO may approve a request for translation of the SFS.
-The Director, New Business may approve this request for SFL-FS.
+The Executive Manager, Education Partnerships and Product Strategy Unit may approve this request for SFL-FS.
 Offshore teaching and learning activities delivered in a language other than English should build survey translation costs into their budget as part of the approval process.

 Policy breaches and complaints